anna-alemany/transcriptomics/mapandgo/starmap/README.md

 ```{bash}
 submit_extractBC.sh library celseq2
 ```
 Here we filter out reads that do not have a celseq2 barcode.
+The protocol celseq2 can be replaced by celseq1 or nla.

-We produce a new fastq file named _library\_cbc.fastq.gz_.
+This produces a new fastq file named _library\_cbc.fastq.gz_.

 ### 3. Trim data